How Many Sprays Of Perfume (How Much Is Too Much?)

 The amount of perfume to apply can be determined by the concentration of your fragrance.

-However, there are a few tips you can follow for a seamless fragrance application regardless of the notes or potency of your product.
+However, there are a few tips you can follow to ensure a seamless fragrance application, regardless of your product’s notes or potency.

 It’s crucial to consider your other body products, such as lotion, and how they will react to perfume.